 A Biological Resources Report was prepared for the project by SWCA (September 2020).
 SWCA first surveyed the project site in 2018 to determine the potential for federal and state-listed species to occur at the site and identify critical issues related to applicable permitting for natural resources.
-Based on the findings of the 2018 report, SWCA conducted suitable habitat surveys in 2020 for special plants, the O'ahu 'elepaio (Chasiempis ibidis), and Hawaiian short-eared owl or pueo (Asio flammeus sandwichensis) to determine the likelihood of their presence in the study area.
-Subsequently, a desktop survey was conducted for the alternative gen-tie route and substation, switchyard, and BESS location in December 2020.
+Based on the findings of the 2018 report, SWCA conducted suitable habitat surveys in 2020 for special plants, the Oʻahu ʻelepaio (Chasiempis ibidis), and Hawaiian short-eared owl or pueo (Asio flammeus sandwichensis) to determine the likelihood of their presence in the study area.
 The findings of the survey are summarized below and provided as Appendix D.